 The prosecutor refused, so Greg filed a motion to suppress evidence, based upon the “where’s the dope” comments from the police officer that were unsupported by probable cause for anything other than marijuana.

 The motion came up for hearing three times and on each instance, the police officers failed to appear in court.
 On the third time, the judge, exasperated, asked the prosecutor what the offer was on the case.
-The prosecutor told the judge, to which the judge asked Greg if 26 narcotics meetings over six months to earn a dismissal would resolve the case (as Greg first suggested to the DA months earlier).
+The prosecutor told the judge, to which the judge asked Greg if 26 NA meetings over six months to earn a dismissal would resolve the case (as Greg first suggested to the DA months earlier).

 Greg replied that it would and the client accepted the judicial diversion deal, happy that Greg had filed the motion to suppress to trigger the judge’s involvement to get the deal to dismiss the case.

 For more information about drug offense issues, please click on the following articles:

 - What Is the Automobile Exception to the Warrant Requirement?

 - Traffic Stop Ruled Improper and Evidence Seized by Police Suppressed When Officer Lacked Reasonable Suspicion to Stop Driver